Each July 4th, thousands of people, most often children and teens, are injured while using consumer fireworks.

 Fireworks by the numbers

 - In 2011, fireworks caused an estimated 17,800 reported fires, including 1,200 total structure fires, 400 vehicle fires, and 16,300 outside and other fires.
-These fires resulted in an estimated eight reported civilian deaths, 40 civilian injuries and $32 million in direct property damage.
+These fires resulted in an estimated 40 civilian injuries and $32 million in direct property damage.
 The Consumer Products Safety Commission has released its report on "Fireworks-Related Deaths, Emergency Department-Treated Injuries, and Enforcement Activities During 2014".

 - In 2013, U.S. hospital emergency rooms treated an estimated 11,400 people for fireworks related injuries; 55% of those injuries were to the extremities and 38% were to the head.

-- The risk of fireworks injury was highest for young people ages 0-4, followed by children 10-14.
+- The risk of fireworks injury is highest for young people ages 0-4, followed by children 10-14.